PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 2. Lines of Credit or Credit Extensions

 You can open a line of credit for vet bills in the time of a pet emergency.
 Contact your bank to discuss the max limit.
 There are credit card companies with options, no matter how bad your credit is.
+You can also look into a payment plan with your veterinarian.
+If you need help with loans for a pet emergency, some veterinary clinics have payment programs, so check with your primary care vet for more details.

 3. Personal Loans at Banks